DNA (BTS song): Commercial performance

-"DNA" debuted at number two on South Korean's Gaon Digital Chart for the chart issue dated September 17–23, 2017, and sold 224,178 digital units within its first week of release.
-The single remained in the top five for four consecutive weeks before falling out of the top ten for the week of October 15, 2017.
+"DNA" debuted at number two on South Korean's Gaon Digital Chart for the chart issue dated September 17–23, 2017, and sold 224,178 digital units in its first week of release.
+The song remained in the top five for four consecutive weeks before falling out of the top ten for the week of October 15, 2017.
 "DNA" was the sixth best-performing song of the September 2017 issue of the Gaon Monthly Digital Chart based on digital sales, streaming, and background music (instrumental track) downloads.
 It eventually became the 56th and 22nd best-performing song of 2017 and 2018 respectively in South Korea.
 As of February 2019, "DNA" has sold over 2.5 million digital units in the country.
 Additionally, the song peaked at number one on the Billboard K-pop Hot 100 and at number five on the Billboard Japan Hot 100.